echirinos/kraken-takehome/README.md

-# Kraken Earn Products PoC
+#  Earn Products PoC

-Aurora Bank wants to evaluate Kraken Earn products for a tiered crypto-yield offering.
-This repository contains a TypeScript proof of concept that reads Kraken-shaped local fixtures, applies Aurora's business policy, exposes the required API, and includes a small reviewer-facing demo UI.
+Aurora Bank wants to evaluate  Earn products for a tiered crypto-yield offering.
+This repository contains a TypeScript proof of concept that reads -shaped local fixtures, applies Aurora's business policy, exposes the required API, and includes a small reviewer-facing demo UI.

 The submission is designed for the grading environment: one Docker Compose command, no credentials, no outbound runtime network dependency, and deterministic local data handling.